materialsvirtuallab/matcalc/docs/matcalc.md

     (n_cpus + 1 + n_jobs) are used.
 None is a marker for unset that will be interpreted as n_jobs=1
     unless the call is performed under a parallel_config() context manager that sets another value for n_jobs.
   * **allow_errors** – Whether to skip failed calculations.
 For these calculations, None will be returned.
+For large scale calculations, you may want this to be True to avoid the entire calculation failing.
+    Defaults to False.
   * **\*\*kwargs** – Passthrough to joblib.Parallel.
 * **Returns:**
   Generator of dicts.